Buying health insurance

 Having cancer can influence the decisions you need to make when you are buying health insurance.

 How health insurance works

 Back to top

 There are different types of health insurance, including:

-Health conditions that develop after you have taken out a policy don’t affect your premium or cover, provided you stay with that policy.
-But they may affect the terms you are offered if you wanted to switch to a different policy.
+Health conditions that develop after you’ve taken out a policy don’t affect your premium or cover, providing you stay with that policy.
+But they may affect the terms you’re offered if you wanted to switch to a different policy.

 Contact your personnel or human resources (HR) department at work to find out whether your employer offers any group health insurance schemes that you can join.

 Back to top